tencent-cloud-na/spinnaker/README.md

 # Deploy Spinnaker on TKE

 Follow the process below, you should be able to install Spinnaker on Tencent Cloud TKE service.
-After installation, you can find an example of application [here](https://github.com/tencent-cloud-na/spinnaker/blob/main/Wordpress_Deployment_Example.md).
+After installation, you can find a basic example of using Spinnaker to deploy WordPress on specified TKE cluster [here](https://github.com/tencent-cloud-na/spinnaker/blob/main/wordpress_deployment_example.md).

+You can also find all the command lines that are used below [here](https://github.com/tencent-cloud-na/spinnaker/blob/main/cli_collection.txt).

 ## Step 1: Install Halyard